CNN fires Chris Cuomo for helping brother deal with scandal

 Cuomo issued a statement on Twitter calling the decision disappointing.

 “This is not how I want my time at CNN to end but I have already told you why and how I helped my brother.
-So let me now say as disappointing as this is, I could not be more proud of the team at Cuomo Prime Time and the work we did as CNN’s #1 show in the most competitive time slot,” he said.
+So let me now say as disappointing as this is, I could not be more proud of the team at Cuomo Prime Time and the work we did,” he said.

 Even with the firing, CNN said it will continue to investigate Cuomo’s conduct “as appropriate.”